 I generally don’t like winter.
 Yes, winter is when powdays happen, but I dislike being cold.
 I apparently don’t have enough warm clothes so I spend most of my days moving slowly unless nearby heat sources…just like a lizard.
 Note to self, buy more wool sweaters.

 My favorite heat source lately has been this slim electric radiator.
 But despite my love of its constant heat, I know it’s drying out the already dry air in the house.
 I realized what needed to be done.
 I need humidifiers.
 As many as I can get my hands on.
 Dry air causes dry skin, but also frizzy hair, static-y dogs, even nosebleeds and congestion.
 Sadly, I have all of those things.

 Disclosure: This post may contain affiliate links that help support LadyJupiter.com, you understand.

 I searched for modern humidifiers and didn’t find much.
 Well, one that I liked was out of the budget right now (because I just bought a cycledesk).
 I already have two of these cold-mist ultrasonic humidifiers, but I was looking for something that wouldn’t pull electricity.
 Then I saw the As Seen On TV ceramic ball humidifiers.
 Bingo.

 inspired by a self-watering planter

 All I needed was the concept, not the product.
 So I got to thinking about what I had on hand and was suddenly inspired by a self-watering planter that I got from IKEA.
 They don’t sell it anymore, and I can’t find other commercial versions.
-And sadly I don’t live near Tiny Badger Ceramics otherwise I would ask her if she could bisque fire a duplicate.
+And sadly I don’t live near Tiny Badger Ceramics otherwise I would ask her if she could fire me a duplicate with her beautiful porcelain.
 So without her talents I turned to what I do have: